 Adhere to LC State’s Brand Guidelines – Officially approved artwork as well as guidelines for the use of logos, graphics, colors, etc. can be found at www.lcsc.edu/communications/brand.

 Refrain from using unapproved logos and graphics – It is recommended that you use your official department lock/logo as your avatar.
 Contact Communications & Marketing if you need help with this.

 Respect Copyright and Fair Use Laws – When posting, be mindful of the copyright and intellectual property rights of others and of the college.
 Unless you own the rights of the content, you may not reproduce, adapt, or communicate it without the written permission of the copyright owner, nor use the content for commercial purposes

 Be Accurate – Make sure you have all the facts before you post.
 Cite and link to your sources whenever possible.
 If you make an error, correct it quickly and visibly.

-Respond in a Timely Manner – Social media relations thrive when enquiries and posts are responded to promptly.
+Respond in a Timely Manner – Social media relations thrive when inquiries and posts are responded to promptly.
 Moderators must also be able to quickly respond to any concerns as soon as they arise with the appropriate response.

-Form a strategy.
+Form a strategy

 Set your goals.